-Private IFR Ratings Training
+Private IFR Instrument Ratings Training

-nce you have obtained a Pilot License there are a number of ratings and endorsements that you can undertake to enhance your flying skills and to add other privileges to your license.
+Once you have obtained a Pilot License there are a number of ratings and endorsements that you can undertake to enhance your flying skills and to add other privileges to your license.
 A Private IFR Rating.

 The Private IFR Rating (PIFR) authorises the holder to act as pilot in command of flights under the IFR by day in a single pilot aircraft having a MTOW not greater than 5700kg.
 There are several grades of PIFR, Single-engine airplane and Multi-engine airplane.
 A multi-engine rating authorises IFR flight in a single-engine aircraft of the same category.